SimoneStefani/kth-dd2421/classification-trees/README.md

 #### Assignment 2:
 > Explain entropy for a uniform distribution and a non-uniform distribution, present some example distributions with high and low entropy.

+Entropy is the measure of randomness of a process/variable.
+* The entropy in a **uniform distribution** (outcomes are equally probable) grows logaritmic in relation with the number of outcomes.
+Examples of this phenomenon are a perfect die or a fair coin.
+* The entropy in a **non-uniform distribution** (one of the values is more probable to occur than the others) is always less than or equal to log<sub>2</sub>(*n*).
+In fact if one of the values is more probable to occur than the others, an observation that this value occurs is less informative than if some less common outcome had occurred.
+Conversely, rarer events provide more information when observed.
+Examples of this phenomenon are an unbalanced die or an unfair coin.
 ---

 ### 4. Information Gain